MCP Integrations

 Real Example: GitHub Integration

-After installing hashi-github, Claude can:
+After installing the github plugin, Claude can:

 Search code across repos: